nanos-world/docs/scripting/static_classes/Package.rst

   * -
     -
     - Log(:term:`string` message)
-    - Logs a message in the console (the proper and Nanos way)
+    - Logs a message in the console (the proper and nanos way)

   * -
     -